Masonic Aprons: The hidden TruthLondon Regalia

 The Masonic attire is very unique in its design and function.
 Its primary purpose is to pay homage to its original wearers.
 It continues to signify the same specific role it was believed to have.
 They are usually made of leather from a livestock animal or from a hunt, however, the most valued and prestigious of Masonic Aprons is considered to be made from lambskin.
 It is important that the Masonic Apron should not be made on a machine like most of the industry now-a-days.
 Although Freemasonry is not opposed to technology. it is considered important not to deviate from the original path of the masons.
 Also, since wearing Aprons are a tradition of Craftsmen, it is important that they are made by skilled craftsmen as well.

 Why Masonic Aprons are worn:

 The Masonic Aprons other than their symbolic value are also used to signify a Mason’s rank among its peers as well.
 In their first degree, Masons are usually given a white Apron.
 A white, non spotted, lambskin apron is a rite of passage for Masons.
 White is chosen because it signifies innocence.
-It is considered as the “badge of a mason” as well as an “emblem of innocence” .Although every lodge of Masons might have their own design, blue lodge Aprons are usually considered the most prestigious.
-Blue lodge Masonic Aprons are derived from the blue color in the Flag of Judah from the time of David.
+It is considered the “badge of a mason” as well as an “emblem of innocence”.Although every lodge of Masons might have its own design, blue lodge Aprons are usually considered the most prestigious.
+Blue Lodge Masonic Aprons are derived from the blue color in the Flag of Judah from the time of David.